wmmihaa/azureiotbootcamp/labs/Lab4.md

 ## Description
 From a functional perspective, everything you’ve done so far works as expected.
 However, in the real world we face problems and issues.
 Fixing and managing these issues can be challenging when the device is deployed to a remote location.

 Devices are in many aspects no different other computers and servers.
 For instance, it has a operating system that periodically needs to get patched.
 Same goes for NPM packages we install to communicate with Azure IoT Hub or sensors.
-They are no different in that they to get security updates, fixes etc. Last of, your colleagues (not you obviously) probably end up writing bugs occasionally…
+They are no different in that they to get security updates, fixes etc. Your colleagues (not you obviously) might end up writing bugs occasionally…

-All this brings the need for IoT Operation and Device Management.
-In this lab you’re going to work with a tool called **microServiceBus.com**. microServiceBus.com is not an IoT Hub, but device management for other IoT Hubs such as Azure IoT Hub.
+All this brings the need for **IoT Operation** and **Device Management**.
+In this lab you’re going to work with a tool called **microServiceBus.com**. microServiceBus.com is **not** an IoT Hub, but device management for other IoT Hubs such as Azure IoT Hub.

-The lab is going to be identical to Lab 1, but delivered using microServiceBus.com, only to give you an idea of managing your IoT solution in a professional way.
+The lab is going to be identical to Lab 1, but delivered, deployed and managed using microServiceBus.com, only to give you an idea of managing your IoT solution in a professional way.

 <img src="http://microservicebus.blob.core.windows.net/img/azurebootcamp_3.png"/>